jdabtieu/yan85-disassembler/README.md

 The disassembler supports both the "basic" and "full" yan85 emulation levels, in the babyrev series.
 Specifically, it can disassemble levels 12.0-18.1, inclusive.
 For levels 19.0 and 19.1, only the assembler will be helpful.

+Yan85 shows up again in the toddlerone series.
+The executable format is a bit different, and I didn't bother to update the disassembler to support it.
+However, the assembler will still do your bidding for these levels (except yan85_64).

 Decompiler Usage: `python[3] yan85decompile.py [-h] [-d dumpfile] [-i] filename`<br>
 Use the `-d` flag to dump the randomized components into an asmfile for debugging and assembly purposes.<br>
 Use the `-i` flag for levels where you have to supply yan85 code to be run.
 If you fail to specify this flag, disassembly will fail with an unknown instruction error.